ab1820/QR-Challanege/README.md

 Being a beginner in web development, creating things from scratch is still a challenge in itself for me.
 I decided to try and tackle this project starting with the position property.
 <br>
 That didn't work.
 So next I tried CSS Grid, and that worked soooo much easier!
-Edite* I am still trying to learn the ropes of mobile first!
+Edited* I am still trying to learn the ropes of mobile first!
 I apologize!
 I will update the solution once I learn more.

+With the help of some wonderful people on Frontend Mentor, https://www.frontendmentor.io/profile/AdrianoEscarabote, https://www.frontendmentor.io/profile/vanzasetia, https://www.frontendmentor.io/profile/djbedford, I was able to refactor my CSS code and get everything centered and working as it should!
+Thank you!

+Love the community around coding!

 ### Built with